Near-Miss: Latent Policy Failure Detection in Agentic Workflows: Ethical Considerations

 \section{Ethical Considerations}

 We use publicly available academic datasets and models in this study.
-The labeling task was not outsourced to human annotators; instead, it was carefully performed by one of the authors.
+The labeling task was not outsourced to human annotators; instead, it was performed by the authors fo this study.